mzschwartz5/final-project/README.md

 I discussed briefly how raymarching works.
 But now I want to discuss the pros and cons of raymarching when compared with other methods like marching cubes.

 Pros:
-- Relatively easy to implement
+- Relatively easy to implement.
-- Inherently parallel
+- Inherently parallel.
-- Yields high visual fidelity results
+- Yields high visual fidelity results.

 Cons:
 - Doesn't actually generate a mesh, just shades pixels.
 - Similarly, once the process is done, you can't actually do anything with the results before they're rendered.
-- Has to run every frame
+- Has to run every frame.

 I went with ray marching largely for pros #1, #2, and #4.
 But initially, I started out with another method: marching cubes.
 This algorithm (famously the most cited paper in graphics) takes a scalar field and turns it into a mesh.
 It does so by evaluating each vertex of each cube in a grid and drawing triangles between the cube's edges depending on which vertices are above or below a so-called "isolevel" of the scalar field.